 Whether you are suffering from ongoing breakouts or only the occasional pimple, acne treatments (both over-the-counter and prescription) can be effective at keeping the skin clear.
-The amount you’ll use depends on the type of product.
+The amount you will use depends on the type of product.
 If you’re still learning how to avoid acne mistakes in your routine, try speaking to your dermatologist to find out exactly how much to use if you are applying a prescription-strength medicine.
 If it is a spot treatment purchased over the counter, you can use a pea-sized amount on the affected area.
 “When using any products on acne, it is best to start slow and work up as you see your skin tolerating the products,” says Humes.

 Retinoids help promote skin cell turnover, thus evening out skin tone and smoothing out fine lines and wrinkles over time, notes Allawh.
 There are various types of topical retinoids including prescription-strength tretinoin and tazarotene (Tazorac), as well as over-the-counter adapalene.
 The general rule of thumb for all of these retinoids is a pea-sized amount for the entire face.
 “Despite the benefit of retinoids, everyday use is limited by skin irritation, peeling, drying and burning,” she says.
 “Some tricks of the trade to help with tolerating retinoids include: shorter contact time (applying at dinner and washing off at bedtime), mixing with a nighttime non-comedogenic moisturizer and starting 1-2 nights weekly and increasing to nightly as tolerated.”
 If you mix your retinol with your moisturizer, you can use a pea-sized amount of retinol with a dime-sized amount of moisturizer.